MentallyDeficientPotato/heart-rate-detector-official/README.md

 | Green Only | G | Used in wrist-based PPG (e.g. smartwatches) |
 | Blue Only | B | Weakest signal, useful for comparison |
 | Green Dominant | 2G − R − B | Suppresses red/blue ambient noise |

 ---
-## Deployment

-### Frontend (Vercel)
-Deployed at https://heart-rate-detector.vercel.app.
-Connected to GitHub for automatic redeployment on every push to `main`.

-### Backend (PythonAnywhere)
-Deployed at https://falkalf.pythonanywhere.com.
-Flask backend with CORS enabled for frontend communication.

----